yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 After the first execution only 2 Hydras are still alive.
 Thus evil wins.

 After the first execution one Hydra and the Balloonist are still avlie.
 Then another nomination and execution rounds is started.
-The alignment that is still alive afterwads wins the game.
+Whoever is still alive afterwards, their team wins.

 ## Tips and Tricks